kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-53-expose-and-secure-workload-istio.md

 ## Expose Your Workload Using a VirtualService

-Follow the instructions in the tabs to expose the HttpBin workload using a VirtualService.
+Follow the instructions in the tabs to expose the HTTPBin workload using a VirtualService.

 1. Create a VirtualService: